In valleys of springs and rivers,

 Eating Out and In

-Close to home, The Checkers in Montgomery recently gained a Michelin star.
-Montgomery is a lovely Georgian town, with good independent shops including Montgomery Real Bread, Monty’s Brewery and a weekly market with a fish stall and good local vegetables.
+Close to home, The Checkers Pantry serves excellent breakfast and lunch in Montgomery, a lovely Georgian town, with good independent shops including Montgomery Real Bread, Monty’s Brewery and a weekly market with a fish stall and good local vegetables.

-Ludlow was described by the Economist magazine as the food capital of England and it continues to have a range of good restaurants including the Green Cafe, situated down by the river Teme.
-There is a Tesco supermarket and the prize winning Ludlow Food Centre is just outside the town to the north on the A49.
-Shrewsbury also has many excellent places to eat including a new cafe/restaurant CSONS, recently opened by four Shropshire brothers and specialising in locally sourced seasonal food and drink.
+Ludlow was described by the Economist magazine as the food capital of England and it continues to have a range of good restaurants including CSONS situated down by the river Teme.
+There is a Tesco supermarket and the prize winning Ludlow Farm Shop is just outside the town to the north on the A49.
+Shrewsbury also has many excellent places to eat including an award-winning restaurant, The Walrus.